Section 1 of 9

 What about bigger vans?

 The Transit 148 extended or Sprinter 170 would give you more living space.
-We think about this occasionally, especially as the appeal of a slightly more comfortable bedroom grows.
+We think about this occasionally, especially as we age we expect the extra comfort and space from a larger van to become more desirable.
 But the mid-size wheelbase fits on ferries without surcharge, parks in normal spots, handles backcountry roads without constant anxiety, and doesn’t feel like you’re driving a bus.

 Cabin upgrades

-On the CarPlay front: we ended up solving it cheaply rather than properly.
-You can buy a dedicated CarPlay screen — roughly 10 inches diagonal, wide letterbox format, about three inches tall — that just sticks on the dash.
+We ended up solving the lack of CarPlay cheaply, with a dedicated CarPlay screen that sticks on the dash.
+It’s widescreen, 10 inches diagonal and about 3 or 4 inches high.
 Ours was around $100.
 It handles maps and navigation while audio still runs through Bluetooth to the factory speakers.
-It works well enough that we’ve stopped thinking about it.
+It actually works great and doesn’t require open-heart surgery on the dash.

 Replacing the head unit in the Transit is the other option, but it’s not as simple as it sounds.
 The factory stereo is wired into the steering wheel controls, so you need about $500 worth of integration hardware before you’ve even bought a new unit.
-For a base-spec stereo that’s only mediocre, that math didn’t work for us.
+That really sucks, you’re basically spending likely half your budget on not-the-head-unit.
+Annoying.

 The real lesson is the same one that keeps coming up: if you want a decent screen, spec it from the factory.
 Paying Ford’s upgrade price at order time is almost certainly cheaper and cleaner than any aftermarket fix.